beyretb/AnimalAI-Olympics/README.md

 features with the agent's frames in order to have frames in line with the configuration files for events such as lights off. **Solution**: press the key again, several times if needed.

-When a lot of objects are spawned randomly, extremely rarely, the agent will fall through the floor.
+~~When a lot of objects are spawned randomly, extremely rarely, the agent will fall through the floor.~~ (fixed in v0.6.1)

 ## TODO